Digital Research: FlexOS, Concurrent DOS XM and Concurrent DOS 386

 Concurrent PC DOS later evolved into the modular FlexOS (1986).
 This exploited the greater memory addressing capability of the new CPU to provide a more flexible multi-tasking environment.
 There was a small but powerful set of system APIs, each with a synchronous and an asynchronous variant.
 Pipes were supported, and all named resources could be aliased by setting environment variables.
 This system was to enjoy enduring favour in point-of-sale systems.

 Other successors of Concurrent DOS were Concurrent DOS XM (1986) and the 32-bit Concurrent DOS 386 (1987).

 1990 and 1991: Multiuser DOS

 In 1991 DR presented Multiuser DOS.
 Digital Research's multi-user family of operating systems was sidelined with the previous single user operative systems.

 In one beta release of Windows 3.1, Microsoft included hidden code (later called the AARD code) that detected DR DOS and displayed a cryptic error message.

 1991–2014: Acquisition by Novell

 Digital Research was purchased by Novell for million in 1991, primarily for Novell to gain access to their operating system line, including FlexOS, which had already been adopted as the basis for Siemens S5-DOS/MT, IBM 4680 OS, and the 4690 OS.

-Notable employees

-Several notable employees worked at Digital Research, some of which later made important contributions to the IT industry, such as: